 PostNord’s overall goal is to create long-term value for its owners and other stakeholders and to ensure the fulfilment of its universal service obligations.
 One prerequisite for this is well-functioning corporate governance.

 Characteristics of good corporate governance include a clear ownership structure and well-appointed Board of Directors as well as efficient processes and carefully prepared risk management.
 The Corporate Governance Report in PostNord Annual and Sustainability Report describes the group's corporate governance from this perspective, and has been prepared in accordance with the Companies Act, the Annual Reports Act and the Swedish Code of Corporate Governance.

-PostNord AB (publ is a Swedish corporation owned 40% by the Danish state and 60% by the Swedish state.
-PostNord AB is the parent company of the PostNord Group.
-Votes are allocated 50/50
+PostNord AB (publ), corporate identity number 556771-2640 is a Swedish public limited company that is owned 40 percent by the Danish state and 60 percent by the Swedish state.
+Voting rights are shared 50/50 between the two governments.
+The company is the parent company of the PostNord group.

 The highest decision-making bodies within PostNord are:

 • The Annual General Meeting.

 • The President and Group CEO assisted by executive team and group management.